 In 1983 Noah’s Ark Preschool and Childcare center opened its doors and was so successful that a second education building was constructed and dedicated in 1990 to meet the growing demand for quality childcare.
 Also in 1990 our church was instrumental in chartering and developing the Ojai Valley Family Shelter to assist homeless families and individuals and which we still support as one of our ministries.

 As just the latest step in our congregation’s commitment to social justice issues, in December of 2016 the church voted to become a member of the Reconciling Ministries Network which was founded in 1984.
 In February 2017 we officially joined the over 700 reconciling ministry churches across the United States.
 The organization is dedicated to the inclusion of people of all sexual orientations and gender identities in both the policy and practices of the United Methodist Church.
 The Network states that their purpose is to “equip and mobilize United Methodists to resist evil, injustice and oppression as we seek justice for people of all sexual orientations and gender identities.”
 This commitment is stated again in our church’s mission and vision statement which says:

 “Reflecting God’s Love: Joyfully living out the love of Jesus Christ by worshipping together, serving God, caring for one another, and celebrating the diversity of God’s beloved children as a faith community who welcomes persons without regard to age, race, culture, color, sexual orientation, gender identity, family configuration, religious background, economic status, and developmental or physical ability.”

-In 2018 Ojai United Methodist Church is pleased to be celebrating its 60th anniversary and is looking forward to many more years of service to our congregation and the greater Ojai community.
+In 2018 Ojai United Methodist Church was honored and pleased to celebrate its 60th anniversary.
+We look forward to many more years of service to our congregation and the greater Ojai community!